jhford/picsort/README.md

 picsort
 =======

+# installation

+If you've cloned this repository run:

+    python setup.py install

+If you'd like to use PyPi:

+    pip install picsort

+# background

 This is a script that I wrote because I had thousands of raw images on my computer that needed to be sorted and imported into Lightroom.
 Instead of manually checking for duplicates, I decided to make a computer do the work for me.